fabricatorsltd/fabricators-docs/docs/docs/licenses/unifiedban.md

 © fabricators SRL, https://fabricators.ltd , https://unifiedban.solutions

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License with our modification to Section 7 as published unified/ban's the GitHub repository.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License with our addition to Section 7 as published in unified/ban's the GitHub repository.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of